 31g pasteurized egg whites (or 4g actiwhite and 28g water)

 60g Corn syrup

-Sift icing sugar and tylose into a bowl.
+Sift icing sugar, actiwhite and tylose into a bowl.

-Make a well in the Icing sugar and then pour in the syrup, glycerine and egg white.
+Make a well in the icing sugar and then pour in the syrup, glycerine and water or egg white.
 Mix with a blunt metal butter knife, (I mix with one of these but feel free to use whatever you prefer) until as much of the wet mix has been combined as possible without having to exert too much force.

 Transfer mixture and all of the not yet combined icing sugar onto a bench smeared with crisco or vegetable shortening and knead all together until smooth and mouldable, this takes a lot of effort.

 Add a few drops of colour and essence now then knead through.

 Once the mixture is well combined, knead the remaining shortening into the fondant then and alternate between stretching and kneading the fondant like toffee until the texture is perfect.

 Cover in cling film and set aside for 20 minutes before using, keep wrapped until ready to use.
 After resting, cool fondant sometimes loses its stretchiness, pop it in the microwave for 10-15 seconds and knead it with a tiny amount of crisco until it is stretchy again.

 Lightly dust your work surface with icing sugar before rolling out.
 If the fondant becomes dry or brittle or forms a rough crocodile-like skin when rolled out, it can be refreshed by working in a tiny amount of shortening, smear it very thinly on the work surface and knead it through.